lacework/terraform-aws-config/README.md

 ## Lacework Audit Policy
 Release for 0.19.0(Feb 2025):
 Terraform changes to add a second policy and its attachment under the same role.(This changes is to bypass the 6144 chars limit for one policy)
-Add permissions for kinesisvideo, amp, appstream, personalize, codeartifact, fis; Add missing permission for services ses, backup, Add permissions for future services to come: memoryDB, resource groups, qbusiness, servicecatalogappregistry, oam, clouddirectory, optimizationhub, budgets,billingconsole
+Add permissions for kinesisvideo, amp, appstream, personalize, codeartifact, fis; Add missing permission for services ses, backup
+Add permissions for future services to come: memoryDB, resource groups, qbusiness, qapps, qconnect, servicecatalogappregistry, oam, clouddirectory, optimizationhub, budgets,billingconsole

 The audit policy is comprised of the following permissions: